privacybydesign/irma-documentation/docs/session-requests.md

 | `"callbackUrl"` | `CallbackUrl` | URL to post session result to | `""` (no callback is performed) |
 | `"nextSession"` | `NextSession` | Continue with a follow-up IRMA session when this session succeeds.
 The session result is posted to `URL`, and as response on the `POST` a new session request should be returned for the IRMA server to start.
 More documentation [here](chained-sessions.md). | `nil` (there is no next session) |

+More information about session lifetimes and timeouts can be found in the [IRMA server documentation](irma-server.md#session-lifetime).

 ## JWTs: signed session requests
 The IRMA API server or [`irma server`](irma-server.md) can be configured such that it only accepts session requests that have been digitally signed in the form of a [JWT](https://jwt.io).
 The form of the JWT depends on the [session type](what-is-irma.md#session-types).
 An example requesting [IRMATube](https://privacybydesign.foundation/demo/irmaTube) attributes::
 ```